warber0x/Libnfc_custom_function/Custom_function_method_2.md

 This code will send the initiate command and get the CHIP ID for the tag/RFID

-5- Now we need to link these files to the core, we will use the same method used in "Method 1".
+5- Now we need to link these files together, we will use the same method used in "Method 1".
 We will open first "pn53x_uart.c":

 Add this header: